fhinzen/fhinzen.github.io/_pages/02_research.md

 <b>Nonbank Market Power in Leveraged Lending</b><br>
 <a href='/assets/pdf/JMP_Hinzen_NonbankMarketPower.pdf'><u>Draft</u></a>

 <p align="justify"><em>Abstract:</em> Banks rely on loan sales to nonbank investors to finance lending to risky borrowers.
 Among those investors, collateralized loan obligations (CLOs) provide the bulk of funds.
-For this investor class, I show that firm-nonbank funding is highly persistent over time.
-This persistence exists even absent firmbank relationships.
-Rather arranging banks face switching costs among CLO investors which can yield market power to CLOs during loan origination.
-To disentangle the effects of market power from those of institutional demand, I employ variation in CLO managers’ loan portfolios stemming from mergers.
-I provide evidence that CLO market power leads to banks accepting higher spreads for their borrowers.</p>
+I show that CLOs have market power during origination that leads banks to accept higher spreads for their borrowers.
+To identify the effects of market power, I employ variation in CLO managers’ loan portfolios stemming from mergers.
+To this end, I provide evidence that CLO liabilities are the main merger determinants.
+CLO market power is a result of switching costs faced by the arranging bank as evident by a high degree of persistence in firm-nonbank funding.
+This persistence exists even absent firm-bank relationships.
+Rather, switching costs arise as a result of information asymmetries across CLO managers that the bank is unable to resolve.</p>
 <br>
 <br>
 <br>